top of page

 He is convinced that the core values of Dare Humanity are in alignment with what he believes - that all of humanity is a big family and supporting one another is a duty.

-“Since Dare Humanity has a foot down in Haiti and I’m Haitian myself I can be their local contact as far as administrative procedures and communication with the communities and local institutions to help mitigate cultural differences.”
+“Since Dare Humanity has a foot down in Haiti and I’m Haitian myself I can be their local contact as far as administrative procedures and communication with the communities and local institutions to help mitigate cultural differences.

 oUR tEAM

-Glookwegl Tattegrain, Men Kontre Liaison
+Gregor Moreau, Men Kontre and Student Liaison